Ryusuke Taguchi

-Ryusuke Taguchi (田口 隆祐, Taguchi Ryūsuke) is a Japanese professional wrestler, trained by and performing for New Japan Pro-Wrestling (NJPW).
-He is a former two-time IWGP Junior Heavyweight Champion, seven-time IWGP Junior Heavyweight Tag Team Champion and three-time NEVER Openweight 6-Man Tag Team Champion.
-He was also the winner of the 2012 Best of the Super Juniors.
+Ryusuke Taguchi (田口 隆祐, Taguchi Ryūsuke) is a Japanese professional wrestler.
+He is signed to New Japan Pro Wrestling (NJPW).
+He also makes appearances for DDT Pro Wrestling (DDT), where he is the current DDT Universal Champion in his first reign.

 Pursuing several sports in high school, Taguchi competed in 76 kg class amateur wrestling in college before entering the NJPW Dojo in March 2002 and debuting in November of that year at Korakuen Hall in Tokyo, wrestling in New Japan's famous junior heavyweight division.

 Taguchi's best known gimmick is akin to a disco dancer, often sporting a short afro and colorful, flamboyant attire and celebrating victories with a post-match dance, encouraging his partners to join in during tag team matches.
 This earned Taguchi the nickname "Funky Weapon".